Green fuels Warriors win, Wizards down Celtics

 Draymond Green keyed an early surge as the Golden State Warriors defeated the Utah Jazz 115-104 Thursday to take a 2-0 lead in their NBA Western Conference second-round playoff series.

-Green drained five three-pointers en route to 21 points as the Warriors remained unbeaten in six games this post-season.
+Green drained five 3-pointers en route to 21 points as the Warriors remained unbeaten in six games this post-season.

 Kevin Durant added 25 points, 11 rebounds and seven assists, while Stephen Curry had 23 points and seven assists for Golden State, who raced to an early lead and stifled Utah's attempts to come back.